JessGurr/jessgurr.github.io/_posts/2015-11-19-awildandrelentlessocean.md

 ![Stormy Night by José María Pérez Nuñez](https://farm3.staticflickr.com/2687/4381243528_8cee311075_z.jpg) *Photo "[Stormy Night](https://flic.kr/p/7Fa24w)" by [José María Pérez Nuñez](https://www.flickr.com/photos/jmpznz/)*

 I feel like someone in a little boat in the ocean, making waves as the bow tries to forge its path - with new ideas and a different perspective on things, wanting to make a difference in the world.
-But the ocean has a different idea: it doesn't want things to change.
+But the ocean has a different idea.
+It doesn't want things to change.
 It says:

 "No!
 You can't do things differently.
 No!
 You're doing it wrong - this isn't how we do things.
 No!
 You might make a mistake and fail."